 4. You better be patient.
 You don’t have to be the worlds greatest people person (I’m far from it) but you need to be patient.
 Not being able to solve a problem can be embarrassing and frustrating.
 If you snap/lose your patience easily then maybe you should become an MMA fighter or something else.

 You can graduate from college debt-free if you put the work in.
 There’s no reason as to why you can’t share your knowledge.
 Don’t forget to claim this new found income on your taxes.

-Now I turn it over to the readers: Do you see yourself making money from tutoring after reading this?
+Do you see yourself making money from tutoring after reading this?